Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Conclusion

 \section{Conclusion}

 In this work, we conduct systematic analyses to examine the strengths and weaknesses of scheduled sampling.
-By applying LRP to quantify the influence of the input sequence and the model-generated prefix on the output generation process, we show that models trained with scheduled sampling increase their reliance on the former to address exposure bias.
-However, we also demonstrate that as a side-effect, this leads to output degradation due to catastrophic forgetting when the prefix generated by the model at inference time is correct.
-Accordingly, we propose using EWC to allow mitigating exposure bias while maintaining output quality.
-Our scheduled sampling variant alleviates catastrophic forgetting and significantly improves BLEU scores over standard scheduled sampling on two IWSLT'14 translation tasks.
+By applying LRP to quantify the influence of the input sequence and the prefix during prediction, we show that models trained with scheduled sampling increase their reliance on the former to address exposure bias.
+However, we also demonstrate that as a side-effect, this leads to output degradation due to catastrophic forgetting when the prefix generated by the model is correct.
+Accordingly, we propose using EWC to better balance mitigating exposure bias with retaining performance.
+Our EWC-regularized scheduled sampling variant alleviates catastrophic forgetting and significantly improves performance over MLE and scheduled sampling baselines on four IWSLT'14 and WMT'14 translation datasets.

-In future work, we would like to assess the impact of using different oracles on training, e.g.\ dynamic oracles~\citep{goldberg-nivre-2012-dynamic} that can help the model when it deviates from the ground-truth, and also investigate whether other domain-adaptation methods can be used to ameliorate catastrophic forgetting in scheduled sampling.
-Finally, we intend to examine whether the phenomenon of catastrophic forgetting occurs in IL-based training objectives apart from scheduled sampling.